Manu Feildel: Career

 Feidel relocated to Australia in 1999, he worked at a number of restaurants for several years before opening the kitchen as head chef at Bilson's on invitation of its owner, offering contemporary French cuisine.
 According to The Sydney Morning Herald, he was a key factor in Bilson's "three-hat success".
 The Daily Telegraph indicates that it is for his service at this "exceptional fine diner" that he has fame among food lovers.

 Feildel began appearing on Ready Steady Cook in 2006 and on MasterChef Australia in 2009 and has co-hosted My Kitchen Rules since 2010.
 Also in 2009, Feildel left Bilson's and opened his own French bistro, Manu at L'Étoile.
 However, the restaurant closed in March 2014, with Feildel citing a "nightmare year" with too much happening including his My Kitchen Rules commitments and increased competition that had hurt his business, meaning he could no longer afford to stay open.

 In 2010, he was the celebrity contestant in the first episode of the short lived Australian version of Beat the Star.

 Feildel won the 2011 series of Dancing with the Stars and appeared at the 2011 Good Food & Wine Show.
 He was also nominated for the Most Popular New Male Talent at the Logie Awards of 2011.
 He hosted the reality dating series Dinner Date in 2011.

 Following the closure of his Sydney restaurant, Manu at L'Étoile, Feildel in partnership with chef George Calombaris opened a new restaurant Le Grand Cirque in Melbourne, which closed 4 months after opening, in August 2014.

 In April 2014, Feildel hosted a two-part travel-cooking documentary entitled My France with Manu which follows Feildel travelling through western France, highlighting the local food, scenery and his memories of France.
 The show originally screened on the Seven Network.

-A fictional parody of Manu has appeared as a recurring character on the Aunty Donna podcast, where he is portrayed by Zachary Ruane.
+A fictional parody of Feildel has appeared as a recurring character on the Aunty Donna podcast, where he is portrayed by Zachary Ruane.

 Feildel appears in the 2018 film The BBQ as French chef, Andre Mont Blanc.

-In 2019, he became a judge on the revived version of Australia's Got Talent for the Seven Network.
+In 2019, Feildel became a judge on the revived version of Australia's Got Talent for the Seven Network.
 It was announced on 23 October 2019 that Feildel would join former MasterChef judges Gary Mehigan and Matt Preston in 2020 on a new cooking competition show called Plate of Origin.